abyss01701/MachineLearning/README.md

 ![image](https://github.com/user-attachments/assets/25a67cd2-8a7a-4105-a706-58c3da2fa931)

-2. Once in the jupyter dashboard, navigate to whereever you want to start your project and crete a new python3 file.
+2. Once in the jupyter dashboard, navigate to whereever you want to start your project and create a new python3 file.

 ![image](https://github.com/user-attachments/assets/6372e330-3b4f-4469-91e2-064bce068b66)